MultiverseLearningProducts/swe-learning-plans/src/cloud/ansible.md

 Here are some free online resources that can help you learn Ansible:

-**Ansible Documentation** -tThe official Ansible documentation is a comprehensive resource that covers all aspects of Ansible, from installation and basic concepts to advanced features and use cases.
+**Ansible Documentation** - the official Ansible documentation is a comprehensive resource that covers all aspects of Ansible, from installation and basic concepts to advanced features and use cases.
 It includes detailed guides, modules documentation, and examples.

 **Ansible for DevOps** - this online book by Jeff Geerling provides a practical guide to learning Ansible.
 It covers Ansible basics, playbooks, roles, and more advanced topics.